1. Construction Manager

 Forest and conservation workers measure and improve the quality of forests.

-A forester is a professional who is involved in the science of managing forests.
+A forester is involved in the science of managing and protecting forests.

 11. Soil and Water Conservationist